 Acoustic analysis showed that a combination of prevoicing duration and PVI duration distinguishes the four stop classes from each other in word-initial position.
-These phonetic findings suggest that durational measures are indeed sufficient for distinguishing the Indic four-way contrast, as long as negative VOT and positive VOT are measured as distinct cues.
-This motivates the specification of the voiced stops as [voice] and the aspirated stops as [spread].
+These phonetic findings suggest that durational measures are indeed sufficient for distinguishing the Indo-Aryan four-way contrast, as long as negative VOT and positive VOT are measured as distinct cues.
+This motivates the specification of the voiced stops for [voice] and the aspirated stops for [spread].
 Speech rate effects showed that prevoicing duration and long-lag burst duration both appear to be controlled while short-lag burst duration does not, motivating the specification of the features as privative.
-Intervocalically, T stops and Dh stops each patterned like the stops in a [voice] contrasting language rather than a [spread].
-We mentioned two directions to pursue an account for the asymmetry, by attributing the prominence of voicing to the intervocalic context or by capturing the asymmetry in the representation, but leave this to future work.
+Intervocalically, T stops and Dh stops each patterned like the stops in a [voice] contrasting language rather than a [spread] contrasting language, suggesting the strength of the [voice] feature over [spread].
+We mentioned two directions to pursue an account for the asymmetry: attributing the prominence of voicing to the intervocalic context, or capturing the asymmetry in the representation, but leave this to future work.